UbiquityRobotics/ubiquity_main/README.md

   you have `eth0` now and if you had wifi and config in `/etc/network/interfaces` for `wlan0` you also have wifi now

+## Bring 8188 WiFi Dongle Notes:

+WiFi with Kurts Kernel working for me today.

+One tiny change from your modprobe so when I was in /lib/modules/3.18.0-24-rpi2 I used like you did and saw he .ko so did this:

+        ln -s kernel/drivers/staging/rtl8188eu/rtl8188eu.ko

+Difference was I had to then use :

+        modprobe r8188eu
+        # you had said modprobe rtl8188eu which does not work for me.

+After above you should be able to see

+        iwconfig  show wlan0

+but it will still say unassociated because `/etc/network/interfaces` not set yet so I then put these EXACT lines at END of `/etc/network/interfaces` right from Kurt.

+        # WiFi dongle
+        allow-hotplug wlan0
+        auto wlan0
+        iface wlan0 inet dhcp
+          wpa-ssid "2WIRE270"
+          wpa-psk  "d4c33208f8fdc ... from wpa_passphrase 5aa32"

+After reboot you should NOT see `iwconfig` showing unassociated or similar word right after it says `wlan0`:

+Also, I do NOT see `/dev/wlan0` (I too am puzzled??) but with lsmod I see this line matching my modprobe argument:

+        r8188eu               408198  0

+`lsusb` gives me this:

+        Bus 001 Device 004: ID 0bda:8179 Realtek Semiconductor Corp.

 ## Software Tasks

 ### General